ericcornelissen/tool-versions-update-action/commit/README.md

       Update {{updated-tools}}

-    # Install tools from .tool-versions file.
-Plugins will still be added.
+    # Whether to install tools from the .tool-versions file.
+Plugins will always
+    # be added.
     #
     # Default: true
     install-tools: false